torvalds/linux/Documentation/pcmcia/driver-changes.rst

 * no cs_error / CS_CHECK / CONFIG_PCMCIA_DEBUG (as of 2.6.33)
-   Instead of the cs_error() callback or the CS_CHECK() macro, please use Linux-style checking of return values, and -- if necessary -- debug messages using "dev_dbg()" or "pr_debug()".
+   Instead of the cs_error() callback or the CS_CHECK() macro, please use GNU/Linux-style checking of return values, and -- if necessary -- debug messages using "dev_dbg()" or "pr_debug()".

 * New CIS tuple access (as of 2.6.33)